Rent-to-Own Lease Agreement

 9. Termination

-This Agreement may be terminated by either party with written notice of at least [Insert Number] days.
+This Agreement may be terminated by either party with written notice of at least days.
 If terminated early by the Renter, the security deposit may be forfeited.
 If terminated due to breach, see Section 10.

 10. Breach and Dispute Resolution